klaushofrichter/gcp-1/README.md

 This project features a **shared library architecture** that eliminates code duplication across four different server implementations while maintaining consistent functionality and behavior.

+The code was mostly created by Claude 4 / Cursor.

 ## 🏗️ Architecture

 ### Shared Libraries (`lib/`)